 External faults of special interest to ensure security

+Verify transmission line impedances match with known values used in short circuit studies or power flow/stability studies.
+If the power system model results do not match the short circuit studies the following steps may aid in troubleshooting:

-Convert the impedance diagram, Item 2 above, to relay secondary equivalents using the planned in-service PT and CT ratios for the relay system that is to be tested.
+Convert the impedance diagramto relay secondary equivalents using the planned in-service PT and CT ratios for the relay system that is to be tested.

 Select the model elements that are the closest to the corresponding equivalents